Policy Statement and Procedures for Five-Year Review of Deans

 The provost or VCHA retains the right to redact or change portions of the report to ensure confidentiality of the sources.

 The office of the provost or VCHA will have staff available to the reviewing committee as needed to assist with the review.
-Unless there are extenuating circumstances, the reviewing committee will engage UIC’s Survey Research Lab to develop and administer the surveys.
-This ensures professionalism, credibility and anonymity in the survey process.

 After receiving the committee’s written report the provost or VCHA will arrange a meeting with the reviewing committee to discuss it.
 The provost or VCHA will then meet with the dean to discuss the report.
 The dean retains the right to respond to the report in writing, which will be included in the dean’s personnel file with the report.